Permutation tests using arbitrary permutation distributions: Connections to the literature

 \subsection{Exchangeable MCMC}

-The result of Theorem~\ref{thm:distrib_on_Sn_sample}, which allows for random samples drawn from an arbitrary distribution $q$ on $\Scal_n$, is in fact a special case of \citet{besag1989generalized}'s well known construction for obtaining exchangeable samples from Markov chain Monte Carlo (MCMC) sampling.
+The result of Theorem~\ref{thm:distrib_on_Sn_sample}, which allows for random samples drawn from an arbitrary distribution $q$ on $\Scal_n$, is closely connected to \citet{besag1989generalized}'s well known construction for obtaining exchangeable samples from Markov chain Monte Carlo (MCMC) sampling.

 Consider a distribution $Q_0$ on $\Zcal$, and suppose we want to test